publiclab/spectral-workbench/README.md

 Development is occurring at https://github.com/publiclab/spectral-workbench/; please fork and submit pull requests; for more guidelines on contributing to Public Lab projects, see http://publiclab.org/wiki/contributing-to-public-lab-software

 If you're a developer, consider joining the Public Lab developer list, also at http://publiclab.org/wiki/developers

+###Testing

+Before submitting changes, please run tests with `rake test` to ensure that your code passes.

+Also run `rake jasmine` and navigate to http://localhost:8888 to check client-side tests.

+New tests are also appreciated to increase coverage; Rails tests are in /test and Jasmine tests (JavaScript tests) are in /spec.